GreenGold33/miami-node-js/exercise-1-REPL/README.md

 }
 ```

-Use the defined function to output the primes smalled than 10 millions.
+Use the defined function to output the primes smaller than 10 millions.

 _note: explain how the expensive operation holds the control until the execution finishes._